 Step 3: You will now see various staking metrics, review these and then proceed by clicking ‘Stake’ at the bottom of the page.

 Step 4: You will now need to input the amount of TRX you would like to stake and select a validator.
 Check our FAQ on how to choose a validator if you are unsure who to delegate to.

 After delegating your TRX tokens, there are a few things to keep in mind:

-It is essential for users to stake their PoS tokens with a dependable and highly performant validator, which is why we have rolled out our Verified Provider Program in June 2022.
-Through this program, we thoroughly scrutinize potential validators, evaluating factors such as security measures, contributions to the ecosystem, and the qualifications of the team behind them.
+It is essential for users to stake their PoS tokens with dependable and highly performant validators, which is why we have rolled out our Staking Rewards Verified Staking Provider (VSP) Program in June 2022.
+Through this program, we thoroughly scrutinize potential validators, evaluating factors such as security measures, their on-chain reliability, their provider setup, and value-added services for the whole ecosystem.

 Commission Rates: When staking your tokens with a validator, the commission rate represents the percentage of your rewards that the validator will retain for themselves.
 Super Rrepresentatives can set their commission rates as high as 20%.
 A high commission rate can result in lower returns for you, while a low commission rate may lead to financial difficulties for the validator in the future.
 It’s important to note that validators may change their commission rates at any time.